jenkinsci/sematext-plugin/README.md

 #### Plugin user interface

-To configure your Sematext Plugin, navigate to the `Manage Jenkins -> Configure System` page on your Jenkins installation.
+To configure your Sematext Plugin, navigate to the `Manage Jenkins -> Configure System` page in your Jenkins installation.
 Once there, scroll down to find the `Sematext Plugin` section:

 ##### Select Region to house your data

-1. Select the radio button with **Sematext Region which you will use to house your data** (depends on which Region you created Sematext Jenkins App).
+1. Select the radio button with **Sematext Region which you will use to house your data**.
+Which Region you specify here depends on the Region in which you created the Sematext Jenkins App - US or EU.
 2. (advanced) Paste your Receiver URL in the `Sematext Jenkins App Receiver URL`.
-Test your Receiver URL by using the `Test URL` button
+You can find the Receiver URL in the integration instructions for your Jenkins App in Sematext.
+Test your Receiver URL by using the `Test URL` button.
-3. Paste your App Token in the `Sematext Jenkins App Token` textbox on the Jenkins configuration screen.
+3. Paste your App Token, also found in the intgration instructions for your Jenkins App in Sematext, in the `Sematext Jenkins App Token` textbox on the Jenkins configuration screen.
 4. Test your Sematext Jenkins App Token by using the `Test App Token` button on the Jenkins configuration screen directly below the App Token textbox.
 5. Save your configuration.

 ## Data collected

-This plugin is collecting the following [metrics](#metrics):
+This plugin collects the following [metrics](#metrics):

 ### Metrics